Octavius-Dante/Arthelais/B-Important-Topics/Synchronous-Wait-Ui5/Readme.md

         // Display alert based on Synchronous flow,
         // Wait for a specific functionality to comeplete and display alert
         var oBtn3 = new sap.m.Button("idBtn3", {
-            text: "Wait for a sequence of process",
+            text: "Wait for a sequence of process -- using setTimeout()",
             icon: "sap-icon://lateness",
             press: function () {